pmkruyen/dearscholar/readme.md

 ## Structure of dearscholar.js, the heart of the app
 1) **Framework7 functions**
 * General app settings;
-* Configurations for each app page (in particular router functions and event listerners that activate the functions described below).
+* Configurations for each app page (in particular router functions and event listeners that activate the functions described below).
 2) **general event listeners**
 * For Android devices, set the 'back button' as 'back button'.
 3) **login functions**
 * When a respondent does not interact with DearScholar within 5.5 minutes, log out (i.e., navigate to the login screen);
 * When a respondent tries to log in with Touch ID, Face Recognition, or PIN code, check the respondent's credentials;
 * When a respondent's device does not support Touch ID or Face Recognition, ask the respondent to choose a PIN code;
-* When a responden tries to log in for the first time, show the informed consent form, and only proceed to the homescreen (measurement schedule) when the respondenet accepts the informed consent form.
+* When a respondent tries to log in for the first time, show the informed consent form, and only proceed to the homepage (measurement schedule) when the respondent accepts the informed consent form.
 4) **database functions**
-* When a respondents logs in for the first time succesfully, retrieve the three survey tables (i.e., surveyStructure, pageStructure, and questiontable) from the server and set up these tables on the respondent's device using sqlite.
+* When a respondent logs in for the first time successfully, retrieve the three survey tables (i.e., surveyStructure, pageStructure, and questiontable) from the server and set up these tables on the respondent's device using sqlite.
 Also, set up the table in which respondent's answers are stored locally.
 5) **navigation functions**
-* When a respondent navigates to the homescreen (measurement schedule), render the measurement schedule;
+* When a respondent navigates to the homepage (measurement schedule), render the measurement schedule;
 * When a respondent opens the app for the first time, show the informed consent form;
 * When a respondent navigates to the manual page, inject the manual.
 6) **module functions**
-* When a respondents opens a module, render the page structure, questions (items), and inject the answers *if* the answers have been filled out previously from the data stored in the sqlite tables.
+* When a respondent opens a module, render the page structure, questions (items), and inject the answers *if* the answers have been filled out previously from the data stored in the sqlite tables.
 7) **save functions**
 * When a question is completed and a button is pushed, save the answer in DearScholar;
 * When a module is completed for a particular surveydate, mark de module as completed; and
 * When a module is completed for a particular surveydate, send the data to the server.
 8) **message functions**
-* When a respondent navigates to the homescreen (measurement schedule), check for new messages;
+* When a respondent navigates to the homepage (measurement schedule), check for new messages;
 * When a respondent navigates to the messages page, populate the messages page; and
 * When a new message has been read by the respondent (i.e. is 'clicked' on), let the server know when a message has been seen by the respondent.